ut3/ramstetter.com/content/pages/past-clients/index.md

 date: "2024-02-08"
 ---

+You can [view my resume here](/files/rick-ramstetter-resume-20231102.pdf).
+The password is my given/first name in lowercase repeated three times with no spaces.

-I rely on the positive feedback of my clients for success.
-This is what they've had to say:
+Before I became a Meteorcomm employee in 2022, I relied on the positive feedback of my consulting clients for success.
+This is what those clients had to say:

 ---